lammps/lammps/doc/src/pair_modify.rst

 Modify the parameters of the currently defined pair style.
 If the pair style is :doc:`hybrid or hybrid/overlay <pair_hybrid>`, then the specified parameters are by default modified for all the hybrid sub-styles.

 .. note::

-  The behavior for hybrid pair styles can be changed by using the *pair* keyword, which allows to select a specific sub-style to apply a setting to.
+  The behavior for hybrid pair styles can be changed by using the *pair* keyword, which allows selection of a specific sub-style to apply all remaining keywords to.
   The *special* and *compute/tally* keywords can **only** be used in conjunction with the *pair* keyword.
 See further details about these 3 keywords below.